LancerStudio/lancer/README.md

 Lancer DOES NOT cater to fully-JS-rendered apps.
 If you're building a full-fledged web app, only use Lancer for your landing and marketing pages.
 For your heavy application code, we recommend something like Ruby on Rails or Next.js.

+## WARNING

+Lancer is in ALPHA.
+It works for what it does, but many useful features are still missing.

 ## Getting Started

 To start a project from scratch: